-Listen to them with regards to their areas of expertise to inform your product or service design.
+Listen to them with regard to their areas of expertise to inform your product or service design.
 You presumably brought in designers, researchers, product managers, developers, and clinicians so they could all contribute expertise in their particular domain.
 And while yes, you want open collaboration across multiple disciplines, remember…designers are not doctors and doctors are not designers.

 Model Your Product And/Or System

 This could be by creating a prototype, simulating how it works with a statistical model, or building a technical proof of concept.
 Models are way less expensive to build, test, analyze and change than a full product.
-There are many ways of modelling or simulating a product or its interaction with the ecosystem.
+There are many ways of modeling or simulating a product or its interaction with the ecosystem.

 Be Prepared To Change